Kpler/iot-balena-ais-station/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/Kpler/iot-balena-ais-station)

 ##### a)After clicking the button a modal  will appear.
-Chose the device that you want to use and fill the modal with the IP and Port received from MarineTraffic's email, the Station ID (optional).
+Chose the device that you want to use and fill the modal with the StationId and Token received from MarineTraffic's email.
 ##### b)This will create a fleet with the name that you gave
 ##### c)Visit your newly create fleet and click Add Device
 1. Select the appropriate device type (e.g., Raspberry Pi 4).